shan-stat/rf_hvtn505/README.md

 Step 2) Conducting Experiments
 - Codes in "2-1.
 Random forest (RF)" generate all random forest-based results in Table 1, 2, and 3 in the manuscript.
 You can customize whether clinical covariates are included or whether lasso variable screening is applied.
 - Codes in "2-2.
 Generalized linear models (GLM)" generate all generalized linear models-based results in Table 3 and Table A.1 (supplemantary material).
 You can customize whether clinical covariates are included or whether lasso variable screening is applied.
 - Codes in "2-3.
 Stacking (RF + GLM)" generate all stacking results in Table 4.
-To fit stacking, you should first import four R files under the folder caretEmsembleR, which are "helper_functions.R", "caretList.R", "caretEnsemble.R", and "caretStack.R", in "caretEmsemblerR" folder.
+To fit stacking, you should first import four R files under the folder caretEmsemblerR, which are "helper_functions.R", "caretList.R", "caretEnsemble.R", and "caretStack.R", in "caretEmsemblerR" folder.
 These four files are copied from the *caretEnsemble* R package (Deane-Mayer and Knowles, 2016), and changes were made so that candidate learners can be fit on different training datasets simultaneously.